 HOW COOL IS THAT!?!
 I have goosebumps all over my body as I write this.

 SMS – ****Sara’s Mending Service promotes positive social change through human connection and the values of sustainability****.
 Every person who interacts with SMS will walk away repaired!

-We recently had our 8th swap in March 2018, finishing up 2 years of swaps helping the women of Tokyo with sustainable shopping, raising money for charities and hearing from some lovely women of Tokyo and surrounds.
+In March 2018 we had our 8th swap, finishing up 2 years of swaps helping the women of Tokyo with sustainable shopping, raising money for charities and hearing from some lovely women of Tokyo and surrounds.

 Want to be the first to hear about the swaps?
 Be sure to get on my mailing list here- the first place for save the date invites go here or enter your email below.